This exercise builds on the previous exercises where you fitted a

 ## Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-# The null hypothesis is that there is no significant interaction between
+# The null hypothesis is that there is no interaction between

 # FGRAZE and LOGAREA.